 Grades will be available online at the end of each term.
-Students can access grades at mycampus.nicc.edu.
+Students can access grades at selfservice.nicc.edu/Student.
 Grades will not be given out over the phone.
 Questions regarding specific grades should be directed to the course instructor.